Robin Hood: The Legend of Sherwood: Gameplay

 While the merry men can kill or wound enemy soldiers, their resources are limited to a certain extent, with main characters having more than minor miscellaneous ones.
 In addition, in every town, the player can give money to beggars, who, when given coins and purses, help by providing hints and tips.
 Common folk sometimes, though rarely, offer help but two—a woman in a red apron and a man in a red-and-blue shirt—flee at the sight of a merry man and alert nearby enemy soldiers.
 The greed of enemy soldiers is also limited, with money purses not affecting sergeants, while ale does affect them.
 Sometimes, money can be found in knights, cavalry units, sergeants, and more rarely, normal soldiers.

 Reception

 The PC version received "favorable" reviews according to the review aggregation website Metacritic.
+The Linux version of the game, which was available in German and English, also received favourable mentions.

 Awards

 The game received awards for Best Game Design and Best Animation at the 2003 Animago Awards.